Claims to the first airplane flight: Wrights

-On December 17, 1903, a few miles south of Kitty Hawk, North Carolina, the Wright brothers launched their aeroplane from a dolly running along a short rail, which was laid on level ground.
+On December 17, 1903, a few miles south of Kitty Hawk, North Carolina, the Wright brothers launched their airplane from a dolly running along a short rail, which was laid on level ground.
 Taking turns, Orville and Wilbur made four brief flights at an altitude of about ten feet each time.
 The flight paths were all essentially straight; turns were not attempted.
 Each flight ended in a bumpy and unintended "landing" on the undercarriage skids or runners, as the craft did not have wheels.
 The last flight, by Wilbur, was 852 ft in 59 seconds, much longer than each of the three previous flights of 120, 175 and 200 feet.
 The Flyer moved forward under its own engine power and was not assisted by catapult, a device the brothers did use during flight tests in the next two years and at public demonstrations in the U.S. and Europe in 1908–1909.
 A headwind averaging about 20 mph gave the machine sufficient airspeed to become airborne; its speed over the ground was less than 10 mph.
 Photographs were taken of the machine in flight.

 The Wrights kept detailed logs and diaries about their work.
 Their correspondence with Octave Chanute provides a virtual history of their efforts to invent a flying machine.
 They also documented their work in photographs, although they did not make public any photos of their powered flights until 1908.
 Their written records also were not made available to the public at the time, though they were published in 1953 after the Wright estate donated them to the U.S. Library of Congress.